Tatar mosque: History

 The earliest examples of Islamic Tatar architecture are located in Bolghar; none of them are in use today.
 They reflect strong similarities to Central Asian Islamic architecture from which the designs were derived.
-However, it is believed that design of rural mosques, opposing to Central Asian-like mosques of capital cities, evolve from their ability to withstand the harsh local climate.
-Many mosques, both stone and wooden were built, according to this style.
+However, it is believed that design of the rural mosques, unlike the Central Asian-like mosques the cities, evolved from their ability to withstand the harsh local climate.
+Many mosques, both stone and wooden, were built according to this style.

 The oldest of the still active modern Tatar mosques is the Märcani mosque in the Tatar capital of Kazan.
-Dating from the reign of Catherine the Great, the mosque's minaret is placed in the center of a gabled roof.
+Dating from the reign of Catherine the Great, the mosque's minaret was placed in the center of a gabled roof.
 It is believed that the concept was adopted from traditional rural Tatar mosques.
 The Märcani mosque is an example of revival Tatar religious architecture as most mosques were destroyed due to the Christianization edict of 1742.